GSA/inventory-app/README.md

 After editing code, run `make restart` to restart the application and evaluate the edits/debugging

 _TODO: tested `--reload` functionality of gunicorn, but does not work well with paster flag.
 Hopefully this option improves in the future._

+#### Web Debugger

+To step through code and examine variables, you can use [web-pdb](https://pypi.org/project/web-pdb/).
+Add/edit the variable located at `.env` (you can create the file from `.env.sample`) called `LOCAL_EXT` to be the local path to the extension you would like to examine.
+Then add/edit the variable `EXT_PATH` to be the container path to the extension you are overriding.
+Finally, edit the `docker-compose.yml` file and uncomment the volume line utilizing those variables.

+The `start.sh` script will make sure the python code is installed properly, and you should be able to add debug statements and/or make edits in the local repository to test changes in real time.

+**Make sure you remove all web-pdb statements before commiting to any repository!**

 ### Tests